Admios/watson-alchemy-language-connector/demo/retrieve-combined-results-demo/README.md

 * Anypoint Studio with Mule ESB 3.6 Runtime or higher.
 * Watson AlchemyLanguage Connector v1.0.0 or higher.
-* Mule Twitter Connector v4.0.0 or higher.
 * Watson AlchemyLanguage api key from Bluemix.
-* Twitter OAuth Credentials.

 ### Import the demo

 With Anypoint Studio up and running, open the Import wizard from the File menu.
 A pop-up wizard will offer you the chance to pick Anypoint Studio Project from External Location.
 On the next wizard window point Project Root to the location of the demo project and select the Server Runtime as Mule Server 3.8.0 CE or EE.
 Once successfully imported the studio will automatically present the Mule Flows.

 From the Package Explorer view, expand the demo project and open the mule-app.properties file.
-Fill in the api key of Watson and the credentials of Twitter.
+Fill in the api key of Watson.

 ### Test the flows